On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Preliminaries: from polynomially integrable to -angular billiards

-Let now $\hat l\subset\Sigma$ be a geodesic whose some segment is contained in the boundary of the polynomially integrable billiard under consideration.
-The $\ii$-angular symmetry with center $\hat l^*$ $\Sigma$-dual to $\hat l$ leaves invariant the rational integral $G$, by Theorem \ref{ext}.
-Hence, it permutes the level curves of the quadratic rational function $\wt G$, see the discussion preceding Proposition \ref{pis}.
-Thus, it leaves invariant the pencil $\mcc^*$.
-Hence, the geodesic $\hat l$ is admissible, by Proposition \ref{pis}.
+Let now $\widehat l\subset\Sigma$ be a geodesic whose some segment is contained in the boundary of the polynomially integrable billiard under question.
+The $\ii$-angular symmetry with center $\widehat l^*$ leaves invariant the rational integral $G$, by Theorem \ref{ext}.
+Hence, it permutes the level curves of the quadratic rational function $\wt G$, and the pencil $\mcc^*$ is invariant, by Claim 2.
+Thus, the geodesic $\widehat l$ is admissible, by Proposition \ref{pis}.
 Theorem \ref{bol2} is proved. \end{proof}